AI assistants are now a traffic channel

 Google has added a channel grouping to Google Analytics 4 called AI Assistant.
 From this rollout, visits that originate from ChatGPT, Gemini, Claude, Perplexity, Copilot and the rest of the conversational interfaces get their own row in the dashboard, alongside Organic Search, Social, Email, Direct and Paid.
 The reference is Google's own page at support.google.com/analytics/answer/15358914.

 I have been waiting for a moment like this.
-Dashboards lag reality, and the dashboard catching up is the signal that the reality underneath has settled.
+Dashboards lag reality, and the dashboard catching up is the signal that things underneath have settled.

 What the channel actually counts